anuragr81/sanskrit_tools/README.md

 # sanskrit_tools
-Tools for text manipulation and study of Sanskrit texts
+Tools for text manipulation and study of Sanskrit texts.

+The backend server for panini-machine.